Gri11edHam/HamHacks/README.md

 ## How to Use

+Step 1: Download and install fabric for the latest version of Minecraft (Download fabric <a href="https://fabricmc.net/use/installer/">here</a>)

-Step 1: Download the mod and put it in your mods folder
+Step 2: Download the latest version of <a href="https://github.com/Gri11edHam/HamHacks/releases/latest">HamHacks</a> and put it in your mods folder

 Step 2: Launch Minecraft